Prison Litigation

 Our Experience

-Loevy & Loevy has extensive experience representing men and women in custody in jail or prison.
+Loevy + Loevy has extensive experience representing men and women in custody in jail or prison.
 We have filed over 100 cases concerning prisoners’ rights.
 We have taken on individual clients and represented classes of prisoners numbering in the thousands.
 We have obtained highly favorable verdicts and settlements for prisoners and/or their loved ones.
 For more information on our successes, visit our Big Wins page.
-Loevy & Loevy has offices in Chicago and Denver, but we take cases across the country and have represented prisoners or their loved ones in states all over the country, including Louisiana, Kentucky, Maryland, Alabama, Arkansas, Wisconsin, and more.
+Loevy + Loevy has represented prisoners or their loved ones in states all over the country, including Alabama, Arkansas, Illinois, Kentucky, Louisiana, Maryland, Michigan, Wisconsin, and more.

 Our Commitment